 So, even if I play the 20-question game and answer these questions, the ‘Bad Guys’ don’t have my account numbers, or passwords, right?
 Perhaps not immediately, but they are storing this information in a database, and cross referencing it with other data they have gathered, maybe from you, or other places that have had data compromises in the past with your information, and they will use this at a future date.

 Don’t play the 20-question game on social media sites.
 Also, be vigilant on social media.
 These systems can also have embedded links that should not be clicked.

 Hackers are after your data.
 They want to steal your information, and turn a quick profit.
 They look for your weaknesses, take advantage of your fears and worries, plant seeds of uncertainty and distract you from good cybersecurity hygiene.
 The COVID-19 pandemic will pass, but the ‘Bad Guys’ will remain, waiting for their chance.
 Protect your data, have cybersecurity vigilance, not just in times of trouble, but all the time.

-For more information, visit our Technology Risk Advisory Services, or contact Tim Grace.
+For more information, visit our Technology Risk Advisory Services.